< Back to blog

 Image credit: RKL eSolutions

 Sage Intacct is an accounting and financial management software built for established companies.
-It lets you consolidate company data into one hub, so you don’t have to open multiple files when making decisions.
+It lets you consolidate business data into one hub, so you don’t have to open multiple files when handling data.

 Features

-• Financial planning dashboard: Sage’s what-if scenario modeling gives you insights to assist in financial management.
+• Financial planning dashboard: Sage’s what-if scenario modeling gives you insights for informed financial management.

-• Interactive data visualization: Sage’s data explorer tool helps you summarize information to fuel your decision-making.
+• Interactive data visualization: The Interactive Visual Explorer tool summarizes your information to fuel decision-making.

 Pricing

-Sage Intacct does not list pricing information on its website, but you can request it from a sales representative.
+Sage Intacct does not list pricing information on their website, but you can request it from a sales representative.

 3. SAP Business ByDesign